 I have written pretty extensively on this blog about the various lawsuits pertaining to the anticoagulant, Xarelto.
 This drug from Bayer is a controversial one, which has produced a history of bleeding injuries.
 Despite the risks, Xarelto is a best-selling drug, accounting for a huge amount of money flowing into Bayer’s coffers.

 I love quarterly updates from these companies on litigation because they do give a sometimes honest view as to how these companies view the claims against them.
 Bayer’s recent quarterly update discussed some of the realities of the drug.
-This update is a little old now.
 Get a recent update and some rampant speculation on the value of these cases here.

-- Get a March 2019 Xarelto litigation status update here.
-Sneak preview: things are changing quickly for plaintiffs.
+- This update is old now.
+Get a 2021 Xarelto litigation status update here.

 Bayer sent out a shareholder report for the second fiscal quarter, acknowledging the frequency of Xarelto lawsuits.
 Specifically, Bayer acknowledged that it is currently staring down 1,200 lawsuits, each of which claims that the drug produced harmful bleeding effects.
 They also suggested that the possibility of additional claims being filed is very likely.
 Even the Canadians are getting in on the action, with 6 class action lawsuits currently pending in Canada.